andrewtdiz/Weave/docs/tutorials/networking/profileplayervalue.md

 playerGems:get() 				--> 100
 ```

-When the player leaves the experience their value is automatically cleared from the `PlayerProfileValue` object.

-When the player joins the experience their value is automatically loaded from the ProfileService into the `PlayerProfileValue` object.
+When the player joins the experience their value is loaded automatically from `ProfileService`

 ## Recommended Usage

-The recommended way to use `PlayerProfileValue` is to create a module script in ReplicatedStorage that exports a `PlayerProfileValue` object.
-This way you can require the `PlayerProfileValue` object from any script on the client or server.
-On the client this would return a Weave `Value` object, on the server it would return a `PlayerProfileValue` object that can update all clients Weave `Value` objects.
+Create a `PlayerProfileValue` in `ReplicatedStorage`, so you can access it on `Server` and `Client`.

+On the server it returns a `PlayerProfileValue`.

+On the client this returns a Weave `Value`.

 ### ReplicatedStorage